Char-Hunt/Learning-Info-Sec/README.md

-### About TechieChar's InfoSec Corner
+### About Char's InfoSec Corner

 Hi there 👋 bonjour | こんにちは | ሰላም | नमस्कार | kamusta na | Mālō | Hallo | مرحبا | ஹலோ | Hola

-"In the near future every company will be an InfoSec firm." - Char Hunt, "TechieChar"
+"In the near future every company will be an InfoSec firm." - Char Hunt

 My name is Char!
-As a [Cybersecurity Analyst and IT Consultant](https://www.charhunt.org) I'm leveraging my several years of experience in technologies to provide basic solutions for the interwebs.
+As an [InfoSec advocate and Solutions Consultant](https://www.charhunt.org) I'm leveraging my several years of experience in technologies to provide basic solutions for the interwebs.
 Everyday, I focus on real world (and sometimes complex) problems, delivering customer care excellence; To whit, facilitating efficiencies, accountability, integrity, and results.
 I'm focused on helping organizations achieve cyber resilience and awareness through effective combinations of empathy and technology; Someone who believes that raising every technology subject's level of awareness regarding cybersecurity and risk management is paramount to success.

-- 🔭 I’m currently working on InfoSec, IT Security Audit / Risk Assessment / Evaluation and trustworthy AI solutions.
+- 🔭 I’m currently working on InfoSec, Secure Audit / Risk Assessment / Evaluation and trustworthy solutions.
-- 🌱 I’m currently learning secure tools and services for SOC, AI/ML, and IAM.
+- 🌱 I’m currently exploring secure tools and services for AGI/ML, and GAI
 - 👯 I’m looking to collaborate on solutions foir enhanced security and reliability.
 - 🤔 I’m looking for help with threat assessment tips and any of the above.
 - 💬 Ask me about how resiliency, risk, ethics, and customer experience can be intersectional.